tantodefi/speedrunLUKSO-hackathon/packages/nextjs/_future_features/README.md

 2. Update types if needed based on Next.js version
 3. Test the API endpoints
 4. Ensure admin-only access is properly enforced

+## Votes API
+Located in: `api/submissions/submissionId/votes/`
+- Purpose: Allows admins and voters to submit and manage votes for submissions
+- Status: Ready for implementation
+- Dependencies:
+  - NextAuth for authentication
+  - Database integration for storing votes
+  - Scaffold config for voting period control

+To implement this feature:
+1. Move the route back to `app/api/submissions/[submissionId]/votes/`
+2. Update types if needed based on Next.js version
+3. Test the API endpoints
+4. Ensure proper access control for admins and voters